COVID-19 pandemic in Syria: June 2020

 15 June: The Ministry of Health announced 4 recoveries.

-17 June: The Ministry of Health announced one death and said that it's of a woman in her 70s.
+17 June: The Ministry of Health announced one death and said that it was of a woman in her 70s.
 The Ministry of Health stated that the woman had heart and blood pressure problems and was diabetic and also had kidney problems.
 She went to Al-Mouwasat hospital in Damascus after developing respiratory and digestive problems.
 As a result, she went into ICU, where then tested positive for COVID-19.
 The Ministry said that the source of her infection was still unknown and that the ministry is following the matter to isolate and test her contacts.

 18 June: The Ministry of Health announced 9 new cases of COVID-19 in Quneitra Governorate of people who had contact with the woman that died the day before.
 The ministry said that the new cases were put in quarantine at Al-Qatana hospital.